hllkck/cifar10_vgg16/README.md

 CIFAR-10 Image Classification Model
-This project is developed to perform image classification using CIFAR-10 dataset.
+I developed this project to perform image classification using CIFAR-10 dataset.
 I used transfer learning with pre-trained VGG16 model and enriched it with custom layers.
 Below is a detailed description of my project.

 Project Purpose
 The purpose of this project is to create a deep learning based classification model to classify images in CIFAR-10 dataset into 10 distinct classes: